Olympic golf teams by nation: All the players in the field at Paris 2024

 Paris 2024 will mark the third consecutive time the Olympics includes golf after its return to the schedule following a 112-year absence.
 The 2016 Olympics in Rio saw many players withdraw due to the Zika virus, while Tokyo 2020 was impacted by Covid, so 2024 should be the first time the biggest names are all in attendance.

-That said, the Olympic qualifying criteria is designed to ensure players from around the world are represented, including a large portion of the field ranked outside the Official World Golf Rankings top 200, so some big names will miss out.
+That said, the Olympic qualifying criteria is designed to ensure players from around the world are represented, including a large portion of the field ranked outside the Official World Golf Rankings (OWGR) top 200, so some big names will miss out.

 U.S. Open champion Bryson DeChambeau is probably the biggest of the lot not to be included, due to four Americans being above him in the OWGR.
 Fellow LIV golfers Cameron Smith and Sergio Garcia have also seen their world rankings drop and will miss out.